Waterloo station (Indiana): Amtrak service

 From May 1971 to January 1972, Amtrak operated the Lake Shore through Waterloo.
 The Lake Shore Limited resumed service on the route on October 31, 1975.
 Neither train stopped at Waterloo or the other small towns along the line.

 On November 11, 1990, Amtrak rerouted the Capitol Limited and Broadway Limited off the former Pittsburgh, Fort Wayne and Chicago Railway so that Conrail could abandon the lightly used line.
 The Broadway Limited was rerouted onto a former Baltimore and Ohio Railroad line through Garrett, while the Capitol Limited was moved to the Lake Shore Limited route.
 The changes meant that Fort Wayne lost rail service, so stations were established in nearby small towns on the new routes; Waterloo station was opened with a single platform and a small plexiglass shelter.
 An Amtrak Thruway bus connection to Fort Wayne ran until April 2, 1994.

 The Lake Shore Limited began stopping at Waterloo in 1995.
 The Pennsylvanian was extended to Chicago from November 7, 1998, to January 27, 2003, including a stop at Waterloo.
+On November 10, 2024, the Capitol Limited was merged with the as the Floridian.